 Trademark Opposition Proceedings

 Our trademark attorneys can help you file or defend a trademark opposition proceeding against a third party.
 A trademark opposition proceeding is a proceeding in which a party seeks to prevent a pending trademark application from being granted registration.
-If you believe that you will be damaged by the resulting registration of another’s trademark application, then our attorneys suggest you file a trademark opposition proceeding against the trademark application.
-In the United States you will have 30 days to oppose a trademark application after it is published in the Official Gazette.
+If you believe that you will be damaged by the resulting registration of another’s trademark application, then our attorneys suggest you file a trademark opposition proceeding against the trademark application with the Trademark Trial and Appeal Board (TTAB).
+In the United States you will have 30 (thirty) days to oppose a trademark application after it is published in the Official Gazette.
 After the filing of the Opposition, eventually a formal decision will either uphold or dismiss the opposition, thereby refusing or granting the registration.
 The decision will be issued in writing by the TTAB.
 Some matters, after the Opposition is filed, are resolved through a settlement agreement.
-The settlement agreement may amend the opposed application, the withdrawal of the opposition and/or the restriction on the use of the mark to a geographical area.
+The settlement agreement may amend the opposed application, withdrawal the opposition and/or restrict the use of the mark to a geographical area.

 If you succeed in an Opposition proceeding, then you will prevent a third party from registering a trademark.
 The TTAB cannot enjoin a third party from using the mark, nor can it award attorneys’ fees or costs.

 In the United States, the effect of an opposition proceeding is the prevention of a registration of a trademark that is similar to and that is likely to cause consumer confusion with an Opposer’s trademark.
 An opposition proceeding may be used to create leverage when seeking a coexistence agreement with an applicant of a trademark being opposed.
 When an applicant is threatened with an opposition proceeding, the applicant may be receptive to entering into an agreement that defines the scope of use of the applied for mark.